BorisFouotsa/BorisFouotsa.github.io/index.md

 ---
+layout: page
-title: home
+title: Home
+order: 1
 ---

+Welcome to my webpage!!

-# Welcome !
+# Other thoughts

+This is nice.